capenaka/SlicerUpperAirwaySegmentator/README.md

 The plugin can be installed in Slicer using the [extension manager]( https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html#install-extensions).
-It can be found using the search bar by typing "DentalSegmentator".
+It can be found using the search bar by typing "UpperAirwaySegmentator".

 <img src="https://github.com/gaudot/SlicerDentalSegmentator/raw/main/Screenshots/extension_manager.png" width="200" />

-After the install process and restart of Slicer, the extension can be found in the module file explorer under `Segmentation>DentalSegmentator`.
+After the install process and restart of Slicer, the extension can be found in the module file explorer under `Segmentation>UpperAirwaySegmentator`.
-It can also be found by using the `find` module button and searching for the keyword `DentalSegmentator`.
+It can also be found by using the `find` module button and searching for the keyword `UpperAirwaySegmentator`.

 To use the extension, load a dental CT or CBCT by either drag and dropping the data in 3D Slicer or by using the `DATA` or `DCM` load buttons.